-Chief Investment Officer Suzanne Brenner and Senior Investment Analyst Tom Martin explore how the various aspects of our asset allocation, portfolio construction, risk management and manager selection processes work together to create value for clients.
+Chief Investment Officer Suzanne Brenner and Head of Investment Research Tom Martin explore how the various aspects of our asset allocation, portfolio construction, risk management and manager selection processes work together to create value for clients.

 In the feature article of this issue of InvestorView, Chief Investment Strategist Scott Clemons looks at how we have helped our Private Banking clients navigate through the uncertainties presented by market cycles and economic changes over time.